SteffenLm/SteffenLm/README.md

 ### [jappuccini](https://github.com/jappuccini)

 Jappuccini is a GitHub organization containing java learning content.
-It contains repositories for documentation, exercises and exams and is maintained by [appenmaier](https://github.com/appenmaier) and me.
+It contains repositories for documentation, exercises, exams and is maintained by [appenmaier](https://github.com/appenmaier) and me.

 #### Repositories